 We are a clinical-stage biopharmaceutical company developing novel precision oncology therapies based on a local drug delivery platform for high unmet medical need with a goal to improve therapeutic outcomes for cancer patients undergoing treatment.
-Our proprietary Trans-Arterial Micro-Perfusion (TAMPTM) therapy platform is designed to ensure precise therapeutic delivery to directly target the tumor while potentially minimizing a therapy's toxicities versus systemic (intravenous ("IV") therapy).
-Our novel approach to targeted treatment offers the potential for increased safety, tolerance, and improved efficacy.
+Our patented Trans-Arterial Micro-Perfusion ("TAMP") therapy platform is designed to ensure precise therapeutic delivery to directly target the tumor while potentially minimizing a therapy's toxicities versus the standard of care, systemic (intravenous ("IV") therapy).

-Our novel and patented approach to targeted treatment offers the potential for increased safety, tolerance, and improved efficacy.
-Phase III lead product candidate, RenovoGemTM, an oncology drug-device combination product, is being investigated under a U.S. Investigational New Drug Application ("IND") that is regulated by U.S. Food and Drug Administration ("FDA") under the 21 CFR 312 pathway.
-RenovoGem is currently being evaluated for the treatment of locally advanced pancreatic cancer ("LAPC") by the Center for Drug Evaluation and Research (the drug division of FDA).
-We also plan to evaluate RenovoGem as a potential therapy in other potential pipeline indication opportunities to follow including bile duct cancer, non-small cell lung cancer, uterine tumors, glioblastoma, and sarcoma.
-RenovoGem received Orphan Drug Designation for pancreatic cancer and bile duct cancer which provides 7 years of market exclusivity upon New Drug Application ("NDA") approval.
+We believe our novel and patented approach to targeted treatment offers the potential for increased safety, tolerance, and improved efficacy.
+Our Phase III lead product candidate, RenovoGem, a novel oncology drug-device combination product, is being investigated under a U.S. new drug application that is regulated by the Food and Drug Administration's ("FDA") 21 CFR 312 pathway.
+RenovoGem is currently being evaluated for the treatment of locally advanced pancreatic cancer ("LPAC") by the Center for Drug Evaluation and Research (the drug division of FDA).
+RenovoGem utilizes RenovoCath, our FDA-cleared drug-delivery device, indicated for temporary vessel occlusion in applications including arteriography, preoperative occlusion, and chemotherapeutic drug infusion, in combination with gemcitabine (chemotherapy).

+We may also evaluate RenovoGem as a potential therapy in other indications.
+RenovoGem received Orphan Drug Designation for pancreatic cancer and bile duct cancer which provides 7 years of market exclusivity upon New Drug Application ("NDA") approval by the FDA.
+As described further below under "Other Potential Opportunities for RenovoCath," we are also actively exploring ways to further develop and utilize our drug-delivery device.